SeanDS/zero/docs/solution/index.rst

 way as response sinks (:ref:`see above <solution/index:Specifying response sources and sinks>`).

 Specifying the noise source by its object involves first retrieving the component that produces the noise.
-Each component holds its noise sources in its :ref:`properties <Components/index:Component noise sources>`.
+Each component holds its noise sources in its properties.
 For example, op-amps have voltage noise at their output and current noise at their inverting and non-inverting inputs.
 Assuming the op-amp is referenced by ``op1``, these can be retrieved using ``op1.voltage_noise``, ``op1.inv_current_noise`` and ``op1.non_inv_current_noise``, respectively.